- How do I access the event details page?

 - Social Networks

-- Event Capacity
+- Event and Invite capacity

 - Guests allowed per registration

-- Event Status: publish your event
+- Event Status: Publishing your event

-- Searchable: visible/invisible
+- Searchable: Visible/Invisible

 - Main Language